Online theory: 4.5 hours (to be completed prior to in-person workshop)

 9:00 a.m. – 12:00 noon ET or 1:00 pm – 4:00 pm ET

-Presenter: Kristopher Hewitt, BC-HIS, RHIP; Amy Trusler, AuD, RAUD, RHIP; Dan Paccioretti, MSc Aud(C) RAUD, RHIP
+Presenter: Kristopher Hewitt, BC-HIS, RHIP; Amy Trusler, AuD, RAUD, RHIP

 Pacific Audiology Group’s Comprehensive Cerumen Management hybrid course (online theory + in-person workshop) is designed for healthcare professionals who have cerumen management within their scope of practice.
 The program includes an online prerequisite course followed by a hands-on learning lab using state of the art simulation ears and cerumen.
 The program focuses on the three main methods of cerumen removal: instrumentation, irrigation and microsuction.